khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/installation.md

 This will download and run the file: `docker-compose.yaml`

-This file contents the settings to pull and run OpenBB Terminal Docker image.
+This file contents the settings to pull and run Finance Analysis Docker image.

 ### 2. MacOS